Wills Lawyers In Calgary, AlbertaJeff Kahane2021-01-24T17:46:09+00:00

 Administer a trust for minor beneficiaries, spouses and others

-Your will can set up a trust to ensure that a minor beneficiary, spouses, disabled beneficiaries, spendthrifts, etc receive their inheritance when they are ready to responsibly manage it.
+Lastly, your will allows you to set up a trust to ensure that a minor beneficiary, spouses, disabled beneficiaries, spendthrifts, etc receive their inheritance when ready to responsibly manage it.
 Our testamentary trust lawyers help you set up those trust provisions.
-While your estates assets can be used for education and day to day living, many people prefer to leave the bulk of their estate to minors at an age over 18 (Alberta), when people are financial responsible or have the income from assets go to one person and the capital to another.
+While permissible for your estates assets use for education and day to day living, many people prefer to leave the bulk of their estate to minors at an age over 18 (Alberta).
+In most cases, older ages reflect when people are financial responsible or have the income from assets go to one person and the capital to another.

 The laws surrounding wills and estate administration have changed in Alberta.
 The Wills and Succession Act was proclaimed in Alberta on February 1, 2012.
 This legislation incorporates substantial changes into the areas of wills and estates.
 Kahane Law Office would be pleased to assist you in deciding if you need to make changes to your will based on these changes.
 You can reach us toll-free at 1-877-225-8817, 403-225-8810 locally oremail us directly here.